SilenZcience/cat_win/ARGUMENTS.md

 ### <a id="replace">[a,b]</a>

 Replaces the Substring defined by a with the Substring b in every Line of Every File.
+The Substrings a and b are unicode-escaped (\\n will be interpreted as an actual Newline) but in Case of an unicode-error the Substrings will simply be used literally.
-Characters within one of the two Substrings can be escaped using a Backslash.
+Comma (,) can be escaped using `\,` despite it not being a valid unicode-escape Sequence.
-For example this way it is possible to replace a comma which is also used as the delimeter of both Strings.
 When one of the Substrings contains Whitespaces it is neccessary to encase the entire Parameter with Quotes as defined by the Terminal used.
-In Comparison to the <a href="#replace_queried">replace=X, replace&#42889;X</a> Parameter it is possible to define multiple replace Arguments, a and b are not unicode-escaped and the search Behaviour functions as Normal.

 ```console
 > catw test.txt "[\,,X]" "[\\,/]"